 Wil and three fellow paramedic students were taking turns being interviewed for internships at an ambulance company, which partners with Sacramento State’s Paramedic Program.
 As they sat waiting in a coffee shop, Wil ”heard this guy coughing and it was the wrong type of cough.”

 The two men shook hands, then Wil went back to his buddies and tried to focus on his upcoming interview.
-“But as I was drinking my coffee, my hands were shaking,” he says.
+“But as I was drinking my coffee, my hands were shaking,” he said.
 He didn’t get the man’s name and he didn’t even mention that he saved a guy’s life, as he interviewed with San Luis Ambulance 20 minutes later.
-“Anyone with the training would have done the same thing,” Wil says.
+“Anyone with the training would have done the same thing,” Wil said.